telerik/teststudio-docs/docs/getting-started/first-test.md

 * __Recording State__ - there is a *Pause* button in case you need to perform any actions against the application, but don't need to record these.
 * __Page Navigation__ - the __Recording Toolbar__ has its own buttons to navigate through the browsed pages so far or to connect to a new page.
 Using these utilities will also add steps to the selected test.
 * __DOM Explorer__ - the DOM Explorer displays the application's DOM in a tree format and you can explore all its elements at one time.
+* __Pause Auto-refresh for DOM Tree__ - the DOM tree gets auto-refreshed by any change in the page.
+For certain pages with dynamic content, it is useful to be able to pause the auto-refresh.
-* __Step Builder__ - the __Recording Toolbar__ allows you to choose among different type of steps, sometimes depending on the selected element from the DOM Explorer, and directly add these to the selected test.
+* __Step Builder__ - the __Recording Toolbar__ allows you to choose among different type of steps,  depending on the selected element from the DOM Explorer, and directly add these to the selected test.

 <br><br>
 <br><br>